jimklimov/git-refrepo-scripts/README.md

 `register-git-cache.sh` using the same string for `<dir>` configuration.
 This helps in mass-cloning operations in shell scripts.

-* The Jenkinsfile-rescan-MBPs provides a sample pipeline job that can discover previously not tracked SCM URLs in recent builds on Jenkins, and call the script above deployed on a shared NAS to provide the Git reference repo to the whole CI farm.
+* The Jenkinsfile-rescan-MBPs provides a sample pipeline script job that can discover previously not tracked SCM URLs in recent builds on Jenkins, and call the script above deployed on a shared NAS to provide the Git reference repo to the whole CI farm.
+As another goal, this job allows to regularly poll organizations on SCM platforms to discover new repos, and new branches in the generated MBP (Multi-Branch-Pipeline) jobs - something that Jenkins did very rarely (once a day) relying on webhooks.
+Alas, those don't exist for tightly firewalled CI farms.

 Hope this helps,
 Jim Klimov